ItzNotKevin/scaffold/ROLE_SYSTEM.md

 - Can manage users and assign roles
 - Can create, edit, and delete projects
 - Can manage company settings
-- Can access all check-ins and feedback
+- Can access all check-ins, feedback, and daily reports
 - Can delete projects and manage expenses
+- Can approve daily reports

 ### Staff
 - Can manage projects and check-ins
 - Can create new projects (but not delete them)
-- Can respond to client feedback
+- Can manage feedback
+- Can create and manage daily reports (but not approve them)
 - Can view all project data within their company
 - Cannot manage users or company settings

-### Client
-- **Read-only access** to assigned projects
-- Can view project progress and status
-- Can submit feedback and concerns
-- Cannot create or modify projects
-- Cannot access check-ins or administrative features
+- Cannot delete projects or approve daily reports

 ## Implementation Details